Tax Benefits for Real Estate investors

 Most people believe that Depreciation is the best tax deduction (Because this is a non-cash deduction, it is a paper deduction, we love paper deductions.)
 Do you, or more importantly does your tax person) know about Componentizing this depreciation.
+Residential Real Estate can be depreciated over 27.5 years.
+(But watch this).

 - The Building can be depreciated over 27.5 years. (most people know this)